exussum12/coverageChecker/README.md

     git diff origin/master...branch > /tmp/diff.txt
 or

-    git diff origin/master...HEAD > /tmp/diff.txt
+    git diff origin/master... > /tmp/diff.txt
-assuming your on the branch currently
+assuming your on the branch currently and all changed are checked in

 or